syedayazsa/iris-prediction-service/README.md

 - Testing with pytest
 - Building and pushing the Docker image to Docker Hub

-For modularity reason, each YAML file, `test-and-build.yml` and `publish.yml`, can focus on a specific task.
-The `test-and-build.yml` file is responsible for running tests and building the application, while the `publish.yml` file is dedicated to publishing the Docker image to Docker Hub.
+For modularity reason, each YAML file, `test-and-build.yml` and `publish.yml`, can focus on a specific task:

+1. `test-and-build.yml`:
-Each workflow can be triggered by different events.
-For example, the test-and-build.yml is triggered on every push or pull request on the `main` branch, while the publish.yml is triggered when a release is published.
+   - Triggered on every push or pull request to the `main` branch

-If the test or build process fails, it won't affect the publish process ensuring that only tested and built images are published.
+   - Runs tests and builds the application
+   - Verifies the Docker container works by testing the health endpoint

+2. `publish.yml`:
+   - Triggered when a release is published
+   - Runs tests to ensure code quality
+   - Only if tests pass, publishes the Docker image to Docker Hub with two tags:
+     - `latest`
+     - The specific release version

+This dual-workflow setup ensures code quality at multiple stages:
+- During development (via test-and-build.yml)
+- Before publishing releases (via publish.yml)

+The test requirements must pass in both workflows before any deployment or publishing can occur, maintaining consistent quality control throughout the pipeline.

 ## Installation & Setup